ars904/Step-Video-TI2V/README.md

 ## 5. Comparisons

 To evaluate the performance of Step-Video-TI2V, We leverage [VBench-I2V](https://arxiv.org/html/2411.13503v1) to systematically compare Step-Video-TI2V with recently released leading open-source models.
 The detailed results presented in the table below, highlight our model’s superior performance over these models.
+We presented two results of Step-Video-TI2V, with the motion set to 5 and 10, respectively.
+As expected, this mechanism effectively balances the motion dynamics and stability (or consistency) of the generated videos.
 Additionally, we submitted our results to the VBench-I2V benchmark, where Step-Video-TI2V achieved the top-ranking position.
 We also introduce a new benchmark dataset [Step-Video-TI2V-Eval](https://github.com/stepfun-ai/Step-Video-TI2V/tree/main/benchmark/Step-Video-TI2V-Eval), specifically designed for the TI2V task, fostering future research and evaluation in this domain.

 <table border="0" style="width: 100%; text-align: center; margin-top: 1px;">